 It is going to give you goosebumps and you will truly appreciate and respect the will of a Muslim.
 Abdul Rahman (RA) answered to Sa’ad Bin Ar-Rabi’ah (RA) by showing great gratitude, “May Allah bless you with your family and money but show me the way where the market is.”
 He was talking about “The market of Qainuqa”.

-He did not wish to become a burden on anyone.
-During this sadness, there was one optimistic point which was a sign of things to come.
-He always followed the principle to not to take a loan or gift from anyone because he had a firm belief that Allah (SWT) would provide him, and he had trust in his ability that he could earn in the open market by finding opportunities.
+He never took a loan: He always followed the principle to not to take a loan or gift from anyone because he had a firm belief that Allah (SWT) would provide him, and he had trust in his ability that he could earn in the open market by finding opportunities.

 He expanded his business soon so he started to sell the saddles also for the horses, which was very much money-making business as compared to sell horses.
 As he bought and traded different commodities, saddles, and horses, due to the volume he turned over, his earnings raised rapidly.